 - Research data funded from the national budget must be made available to interested parties, providing equal opportunities, rights and obligations (effective from 1 January 2030).

-The Research Council of Lithuania also requires a data management plan, which has to be submitted either with the project proposal or when signing the grant agreement.
+The Research Council of Lithuania also requires a data management plan, which must be submitted either with the project proposal or when signing the grant agreement.

 Horizon 2020 (2014-2020)